 Near the beginning of the film, a poster for the 311 can be seen behind The Narrator's head, in the pawn shop scene with Marla.

 [55:56]The Narrator is talking to Detective Stern about the explosion at his condo, a sticker of a smiley face is on the wall right above the phone.
 Later at [1:32:27] a smiley face burning into a building is shown on the TV news while members of project mayhem watch on TV in the house.

 When Marla Singer calls the Narrator the song Macroform's "Simplicity" can be heard playing.
 This song is very often played by businesses when they put callers on hold.
 It is not listed on the soundtrack.

 [29:10]Tyler Durden tells the Narrator that a woman could cut off his penis (see quotes).
 He is referring to Lorena Bobbitt.

 Marla calls the narrator for the first time at the abandoned house he and Tyler live in.
 But the narrator and Marla exchanged numbers before his apartment got blown up and they hadn't talked or seen each other since.
 When he asked how she got the number, she said "you gave me your forwarding number."

-Edward Kowalczyk: Member of the band Live plays the waiter who serves the Narrator and Marla with the line, "Sir, anything you want is free of charge, sir."
+Edward Kowalczyk: [1:57:29] Member of Live plays the waiter who serves the Narrator and Marla with the line, "Sir, anything you want is free of charge, sir."